SumoLogic/sumologic-kubernetes-collection/docs/collecting-systemd-logs.md

   logs:
     systemd:
       ## A regular expression for facility.
       ## Matching facility will be excluded from Sumo.
-The logs will still be sent to logs metadata provider (FluentD/otelcol).
+The logs will still be sent to logs metadata provider (otelcol-logs).
       excludeFacilityRegex: ""
       ## A regular expression for hosts.
       ## Matching hosts will be excluded from Sumo.
-The logs will still be sent to logs metadata provider (FluentD/otelcol).
+The logs will still be sent to logs metadata provider (otelcol-logs).
       excludeHostRegex: ""
       ## A regular expression for priority.
       ## Matching priority will be excluded from Sumo.
-The logs will still be sent to logs metadata provider (FluentD/otelcol).
+The logs will still be sent to logs metadata provider (otelcol-logs).
       excludePriorityRegex: ""
       ## A regular expression for unit.
       ## Matching unit will be excluded from Sumo.
-The logs will still be sent to logs metadata provider (FluentD/otelcol).
+The logs will still be sent to logs metadata provider (otelcol-logs).
       excludeUnitRegex: ""
     kubelet:
       ## A regular expression for facility.
       ## Matching facility will be excluded from Sumo.
-The logs will still be sent to logs metadata provider (FluentD/otelcol).
+The logs will still be sent to logs metadata provider (otelcol-logs).
       excludeFacilityRegex: ""
       ## A regular expression for hosts.
       ## Matching hosts will be excluded from Sumo.
-The logs will still be sent to logs metadata provider (FluentD/otelcol).
+The logs will still be sent to logs metadata provider (otelcol-logs).
       excludeHostRegex: ""
       ## A regular expression for priority.
       ## Matching priority will be excluded from Sumo.
-The logs will still be sent to logs metadata provider (FluentD/otelcol).
+The logs will still be sent to logs metadata provider (otelcol-logs).
       excludePriorityRegex: ""
       ## A regular expression for unit.
       ## Matching unit will be excluded from Sumo.
-The logs will still be sent to logs metadata provider (FluentD/otelcol).
+The logs will still be sent to logs metadata provider (otelcol-logs).
       excludeUnitRegex: ""
 ```